Conquer the Heights

 Experience the joy of the Stùc a' Chroin 5000 Hill Race

 The race is run annually on the Saturday before May Day Bank Holiday Monday.
-This year, 2025, it is again a UK and Scottish Championship race and is taking place on Saturday May 3rd 2025.
+This year, 2026, it is taking place on Saturday May 2nd 2026.

 Usually blessed with good weather, its timing at the beginning of May does mean that there may be a variety of conditions - consult the forecast before your journey ... and don't forget the midge repellent as well as your mandatory equipment.
 There will be an up-to-date forecast of local conditions right up to the start on this web site in the Stop Press section.